-A curious scholar, my work is engagement-driven and dedicated to real world impact.
+A curious scholar, my work is engagement-driven and dedicated to real-world impact.
 I am concerned with my work bringing about social change and global improvements in people's health and well-being.

-Having held posts at Barts and the London School of Medicine and Dentistry, the University of Cambridge, and the University of Oxford, I am an experienced teacher, researcher, and consultant.
-I have a BA/LLB (Hons, 1st) and MA from Flinders University, a DPhil from the University of Oxford, a PhD from the University of Cambridge and a PGCAP from Queen Mary University of London, as well as being an FHEA and FRSA.
-My research has featured internationally in both peer-reviewed publications and the press.
+Having held posts at Barts and The London School of Medicine and Dentistry, the University of Cambridge, and the University of Oxford, I am an experienced teacher, researcher, and consultant.
+I have a BA/LLB (Hons, 1st) and MA from Flinders University, a DPhil from the University of Oxford, a PhD from the University of Cambridge and a PGCAP from Queen Mary, University of London, as well as being an FHEA and FRSA.
+My research has been featured internationally in both peer-reviewed publications and the press.

 I welcome invitations to research and comment and regularly provide updates on events, presentations, research output, and developments.
 With accessible, policy-relevant output, my media coverage is international, and I can work with individuals and bodies around the world -- contact me below.

 I have extensive experience conducting research across the human, social and political sciences and in Public Health, Medicine, Law, Sociology, Gender Studies, Public Policy, and Medical Education.
 I have an H-index of 15.
 My research has been featured in world-leading journals, esteemed textbooks, and in professional circulars.
 I have extensive experience drafting reports, and I work regularly with graphic designers to create infographics and online content to simplify information for diverse audiences.